 Questions to Ask a Vendor

-- What industries and types of data have you annotated before (e.g., images, video, text, audio)?
+- What types of data annotation have you handled before (e.g., images, video, text annotation, audio)?

 - Can you handle projects with large datasets?